 Machine learning comes to call analytics

-New Invoca capability promises language pattern recognition based on the entire call vs. keyword spotting.
+New Invoca capability promises language pattern recognition based on the entire call vs. isolated keyword spotting.

 The term “AI” is everywhere these days.
 And it’s often difficult to separate the marcomm from the actual martech.